vtex/ux-writing/docs/first-steps/process.md

 > We advise that UX Writers only publish microcopy in their native language. **Every other translation must go through the Localization team.**

-All translation requests must be sent through the localization team’s Google forms.
+For VTEX emlpoyees, all translation requests must be sent through the localization team’s Google forms.
 You can find the link, and directions pinned on the #localization channel.
 When determining a screen’s deploy date, be mindful of the time it takes for content to be translated.
 We suggest that you send translation requests within 2 weeks before your deadline.